Jeff Viernes: Return to Che'Lu

-MPBL (2018–2020)
+MPBL (2018–present)

 From 2018 to 2020, Viernes played in the Maharlika Pilipinas Basketball League (MPBL).
-He played for the Batangas City Athletics at the 2018 Datu Cup and the 2019–20 Lakan season.
+He played for the Batangas City Athletics at the 2018–19 and the 2019–20 season.
 During this time, he is already concurrently serving as a coach for the Malaysia national team.
 He was named as part of Team South for the 2020 Lakan All-Star Game.
-He was instrumental in Team South's 126-122 win over Team North.
+He was instrumental in Team South's 126–122 win over Team North.
 He forced the game into overtime and scored the last points for the South via free throw which led to him being named as the All-Star Game MVP.
+On June 3, 2023, Viernes would score 50 points against the Nueva Ecija Rice Vanguards, breaking the single-game scoring record.

 Coaching career

 Viernes' stint as coach traces back to his playing time with Malaysian club NS Matrix in 2017.
 NS Matrix tapped his service the following year in the same tournament.
 He later became the team's skills coach.
 He started from being part of the coaching staff of Matrix's second team before rising to the first team.
 He was part of the Matrix squad which won the 2018 MABA/Matrix Agong Cup.
 Upon recommendation of NS Matrix, Viernes was made an assistant coach for the Malaysia national team under Australian head coach Brian Lester.
 The team played at the 2019 Southeast Asian Games where it finished sixth.

 Viernes would become the head coach of Malaysia.
-His coaching debut was at the Filbasket International Championship, an international club tournament where the team played under the name "Harimau Malaysia".
+His coaching debut was at the 2022 FilBasket International Championship, an international club tournament where the team played under the name "Harimau Malaysia".
 The team won all of its six games in that tournament and defeated fellow Malaysian team Kuala Lumpur Aseel to clinch the title.

 His first FIBA stint with Malaysia was at the 2025 FIBA Asia Cup pre-qualifiers in November 2022.
+He resigned in March 2023.